FastComments/fastcomments-docs/src/content/guides/api/items/comment-structure.md

     isByAdmin?: boolean
     /** READONLY: Is the comment by a moderator?
 Automatically set based on userId. **/ isByModerator?: boolean
+    /** Set to true if the comment was soft deleted (placeholder had to be left due to some other configuration). **/ isDeleted?: boolean
+    /** Set to true if the user's account was deleted and the comment had to be retained. **/ isDeletedUser?: boolean
     /** READONLY: Is the flagged by the currently logged-in user (contextUserId)? **/ isFlagged?: boolean
     /** Is the comment pinned? **/